Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-The Pennsylvania Dutch were proud family orientated people, deeply religious, and who fiercely defended their own identities and traditional ways of life.
+The early Pennsylvania Dutch peoples were proud family orientated folk-people, deeply religious, and fiercely defensive of their traditional ways of life.
 They kept to themselves and were suspicious of outsiders, and even retained their German language.
-This however overtime and through necessity became mixed with English to form their particular Pennsylvania Dutch dialect.
+This over time and through necessity became mixed with English to form their particular Pennsylvania Dutch dialect.
 They also continued to practice their own form of traditional Witchcraft and magick.
 As much of their witchcraft and magick was centered on herbs and healing, they enlisted the aid of local Indians to learn about and find native roots and herbs for use in medicinal recipes.

-Observing the Indians powwows, their meetings for ceremonial dance and conference purposes where often followed by celebration and they also discovered that like themselves, the Indians used charms and incantations for healing.
-Impressed with their methods of driving out evil spirits, they adopted the term “powwowing” to refer to their own magickal healings.
-Powwowing has survived through the advance of time and is still practiced today, and while some of the charms and incantations used, still date back to ancient times, many contain Biblical and Kabalistic elements.
+Observing the Indians powwows, their meetings for ceremonial dance and conference purposes, they discovered that like themselves, the Indians used charms and incantations for healing.
+Impressed with the Indians methods of driving out evil spirits, they adopted the term “powwowing” to refer to their own magickal healings.
+Powwowing has survived through the advance of time and is still practiced today, and while some of the charms and incantations used date back to ancient times, many contain Biblical and Kabalistic elements that can be adapted for modern-day use.

-In “The Long Lost Friend”, Hohman mixes magick and healing formulas gleaned from a variety of sources, including Germany, England and Egypt, some dating back to antiquity.
-It was not a book of “hexes” Hohman emphasizes, (a “hex” being a spell, curse or bewitchment cast by a Witch, commonly with evil intent, though it can be use for either good or bad purposes) and should be used for healing not for destroying.
-In it he also includes the wisdom of the Gypsies and the Kabbalah, as well as testimonials of his own successes.
+In “The Long Lost Friend”, Hohman mixed magick and healing formulas gleaned from a variety of sources, including Germany, England and Egypt, some dating back to antiquity.
+It was not a book of “hexes”, and Hohman emphasizes that a “hex” was a spell, curse or bewitchment cast by a Witch, commonly with evil intent, though it could be use for either good or bad purposes and should be used for healing not for destroying.
+In it he also included the wisdom of the Gypsies and the Kabbalah, as well as testimonials of his own successes.
 In his introduction he states:

 “There are many in America who believe in neither hell nor heaven, but in Germany there are not so many of these persons found.
 I, Hohman, ask: Who can immediately banish the wheal, or mortification?
 I reply, and I, Hohman, say: All this is done by the Lord.
 Therefore, a hell and a heaven must exist, and I think very little of any who dares deny it”.